-The Pick n Pay Hero Awards programme is now in its eleventh exciting year!
+The Pick n Pay Hero Awards programme is now in its thirteenth exciting year!
 The awards continue to be an integral component of Pick n Pay School Club to celebrate everyday acts of heroism, such as bravery, kindness and tolerance, taking place in South African schools.
 Heroes are not just people that we read about in the news; there are heroes all around us!

 The Pick n Pay Hero Awards aim to identify acts of emotional intelligence, by ordinary learners and teachers that turn the person into an extraordinary hero.
 An emotionally intelligent person displays both self-awareness and awareness of others.

 Pick n Pay School Club has identified the following categories to help schools identify their heroes:

 - Courage (being brave in the face of difficulty)

 - Kindness/Caring (to/for people, animals and the world/supportive of others)

 - Respectfulness (honouring other people and treating them with dignity and/or thinking and acting in a way that shows others you care about their feelings and their wellbeing)